 Recently at Ninety Six, Riser founded the school’s first ever indoor percussion program in 2015 which.
 The organization has since won 4 SCBDA State Championships, 2 CWEA titles, 1 WGI Regional and advanced to the 2018 WGI Semifinals for the first time in the program’s history.

-Mr. Riser also coaches Varsity Girls Soccer and instructs the 7-time 1A State Champion Ninety Six Marching Band as well.
+Mr. Riser also coaches Varsity Girls Soccer and instructs the 7-time 1A State Champion Ninety Six Marching Band.

 Mr. Riser would like to credit A.J.
 Pace, Erik Crook, Colin Brown, Joel Gardner, Luiz Riviera, Mike McIntosh, Paul Rennick, Cliff Sutton, and Chris Turner for their direct and indirect influences on his life as a music educator.